natuREVIEW/website/README.md

-# website
-natuREVIEW.org
+# natuREVIEW.org

-Close by observation from a bird's-eye view
+Close-up observation from a bird's-eye view